Identification

 Article 17 of the Asylum Act envisages that the procedure for identifying the personal circumstances of a person is carried out by the ‘competent authorities on a continuous basis’ and at the earliest reasonable time after the initiation of the asylum procedure, or the expression of the intention to submit an asylum application at the border or in the transit zone.[2]

-What can be safely claimed is the fact is that the Asylum Office has been so far the only asylum authority which highlighted vulnerabilities of certain applicants in the reasoning of its decisions.
+The Asylum Office has been so far the only asylum authority which highlighted vulnerabilities of certain applicants in the reasoning of its decisions.
 In almost all decisions related to UASCs, the first instance authority explicitly stated that special procedural and reception guarantees were secured in UASC’s cases since they were appointed a legal guardian, a legal representative and were accommodated in social care institution designated for children.[3]
 This practice has remained unchanged in all of the UASC cases which were positively decided in 2022.
+In 2023, there were no decisions related to UASCs.

 Also, it has become undisputable since 2020, and in some of the cases even earlier,[4] that certain types of vulnerabilities should be, and in practice are, identified by other state institutions, but also CSOs.
 Identification of such vulnerabilities is done through different forms such as decisions, reports, findings or expert opinions.
 Asylum authorities have been taking these into consideration during the decision-making process, which so far has been the case predominately with regards to UASCs, but also other vulnerable applicants: